fjblau/magpi/README.md

 # magpi

-This is my Pi-based Magenetomter project
+This is my Pi-based Magenetomter project.

+Currently the trunc script keeps about 10 minutes of data in the crate.io db.